 Opposition to Cimon was not wanting.
 The Athenian democracy had entered on a path that seemed blocked by his personal supremacy.
 And now the party of advancing democracy possessed a leader, the ablest and greatest that it was ever to possess.
-Pericles was about thirty years of age.
+Ephialtes was, indeed, its recognised chief, but Pericles was already beginning to display his power to win adherents.
+He was about thirty years of age.
 His birth, therefore, was three or four years before the battle of Marathon.
 He was some fifteen years of age when Xerxes' expedition came and went, and doubtless on his mind, maturing more rapidly under the stress of such events even than is usual in the warm south, Salamis, Platæa, and Mycale had made a deep impression.
-'He was related to great families through both father and mother, and to great families that had championed the democratic side.
+He was related to great families through both father and mother, and to great families that had championed the democratic side.
 His father Xanthippus had prosecuted Miltiades, the father of Cimon, and his mother was the niece of that Clisthenes who was the real founder of the untempered Athenian democracy.
 Of his personality and opinions some further account will be given in a future chapter.
 Here it is enough to say that, though we may not yet regard him as the recognised leader of the people that he afterwards became, his great talents, both for speech and action, already marked him out for a great career in the near future.
 To lead the party of advanced democracy was to attack Cimon, against whom he had hereditary hostility.